Read This First

 Prompt 2: Utility Functions are often invoked by ethical utilitarians.
 Explain this usage.

-The section works by contrast: Key Concepts in Utilitarian Ethics as a load-bearing piece, Example of Utilitarian Decision-Making as a test case, and Criticisms of Utility Functions in Utilitarianism as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Key Concepts in Utilitarian Ethics as a load-bearing piece, Example of Utilitarian Decision-Making as a test case, and Criticisms of Utility Functions in Utilitarianism as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Key Concepts in Utilitarian Ethics distinct from Example of Utilitarian Decision-Making.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Key Concepts in Utilitarian Ethics distinct from Example of Utilitarian Decision-Making.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Utilitarianism asserts that the most ethical action is the one that maximizes the total sum of happiness or utility across all affected individuals.